CMMC Readiness

-CMMC is now a real requirement for DoD contractors that handle Controlled Unclassified Information.
-If you are in the Defense Industrial Base or trying to get there, you need to know where you stand before you bid on a contract.
+CMMC is now a contract requirement.
+If you handle Controlled Unclassified Information, you need to know where you stand before you bid.

-We help you figure out what you actually have, what is missing, and how to close the gaps without turning your IT environment upside down.
+We figure out what you actually have, what is missing, and how to close the gaps, without turning your IT environment upside down.

 What CMMC Actually Requires

-CMMC 2.0 has three levels.
-Most contractors land at Level 2 and that is where the real work is.
+Three levels.
+Most contractors land at Level 2.
+That is where the real work is.

-If you already hold a DoD contract you likely have DFARS obligations right now.
-Your SPRS score in the Supplier Performance Risk System is based on your 800-171 self assessment.
-Contracting officers pull this score.
+DFARS 252.204-7012: If you already hold a DoD contract you likely have DFARS obligations today.
+Your SPRS score is visible to contracting officers before you bid.
 It matters.

 Where Contractors Fail CMMC Audits